Your PPC Monthly Report Template

 Then follow these steps:

-- Open our template in Data Studio, and make a copy by clicking the folders icon in the top right corner.
+- Open our template in Looker Studio, and make a copy by clicking the folders icon in the top right corner.

 - When prompted, connect your main Google Analytics view and Google Ads account as the data sources.